nstielau/cucumber-varnishtest/README.md

-### Gherkiny Varnishtest
+### Varnishtest Cucumber

-This let's you use Gherkin, the language of BDD to write behavior-level checks for your VCL.
+This let's you use Gherkin, the language of BDD, to write behavior-level checks for your VCL.

-To run:
+## To run

+To run, simply run `cucumber` from this directory.

+You can write your own scenarios in a .feature file

 ```
 ±  |master ✗| → cucumber